Estimate Time4 min

 ETF basics

 If you think one or more of the ETFs identified by a screen merits deeper consideration, your next step should be to research it further.
-And always remember to evaluate a fund's costs, including the following:
+And always remember to evaluate a fund's costs, including:

-• Expense ratio: Look for low expense ratios to help reduce your overall costs.1
+• Expense ratio: The total annual fund operating expense ratio from the fund's most recent prospectus.
+Look for low expense ratios to help reduce your overall costs.

-• Bid-ask spread: Look for small bid-ask spreads to help reduce costs of investing (bid-ask spread is the amount by which the ask price exceeds the bid price for an asset).
+• Bid-ask spread: The amount by which the ask price exceeds the bid price for an asset.
+Look for small bid-ask spreads to help reduce the costs of investing.

 • Tracking error: Look for a low tracking error to find ETFs that indicate a better job of replicating their benchmark indexes.